Working at height in Eastbourne

 The Eastbourne building portfolio

 Walk a sample of Eastbourne roofs across a single inspection week and you see the same pattern of building types repeating.
 On the ground we cover coastal hospitality and tourism, healthcare (Eastbourne District General Hospital), and retail and town-centre commercial alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is marine-air corrosion at cable-line end-fittings, eyebolt fixings weathering faster in the substrate, and parapet guardrail posts showing accelerated finish degradation.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+On the seafront stock the recurring concern is salt-laden coastal air attacking cable-line end-fittings, eyebolt anchors corroding into their substrate sooner than inland fixings would, and parapet guardrail posts losing their protective finish ahead of schedule.
+Each defect is photographed, marked at its exact position on the roof plan, and checked against the manufacturer’s repair specification; where no manufacturer can be traced or the system is older than the current standards, the relevant British Standard for that system type sets the benchmark.
+It all comes together as one written compliance pack able to satisfy internal H&S review, insurer scrutiny, and any incoming audit at once.

 Areas of Eastbourne we regularly attend